IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Modals
 ======

-Modals are dialog prompts, or popup overlays without the new browser window.
-We use them for confirmation on a delete to make sure the user is aware of the consiquences of their actions.
-Or, we use them to bring simple actions to a page without requiring the user to go to a new page only to have them come back to the page they were originally on.
+Modals are dialog prompts that act as popup overlays, but don't create a new browser window.
+We use them for confirmation on a delete to make sure the user is aware of the consequences of their actions.
+We also use them to allow users to execute simple actions on a page without requiring them to navigate to and from a separate page.

 Buttons usually provide the UI prompt.
-A user clicks it, which opens a `Dialog component <https://www.primefaces.org/showcase/ui/overlay/dialog/basic.xhtml>`__  or `Confirm Dialog component <https://www.primefaces.org/showcase/ui/overlay/confirmDialog.xhtml>`__  from PrimeFaces that opens and displays the necessary information and actions to take.
+A user clicks the button, which then opens a `Dialog component <https://www.primefaces.org/showcase/ui/overlay/dialog/basic.xhtml>`__  or `Confirm Dialog component <https://www.primefaces.org/showcase/ui/overlay/confirmDialog.xhtml>`__  from PrimeFaces that displays the modal with the necessary information and actions to take.

-It is styled using the `Modal component <http://getbootstrap.com/javascript/#modals>`__ from Bootstrap for a popup window that prompts a user for information, with overlay an a backdrop, then header, content and buttons.
-We can use style classes from Bootstrap for large ``.bs-example-modal-lg`` and small ``.bs-example-modal-sm`` width options.
+The modal is styled using the `Modal component <http://getbootstrap.com/javascript/#modals>`__ from Bootstrap, for a popup window that prompts a user for information, with overlay and a backdrop, then header, content, and buttons.
+We can use style classes from Bootstrap for large (``.bs-example-modal-lg``) and small (``.bs-example-modal-sm``) width options.

 .. raw:: html